LoudSoundDreams/SongPocket/About.md

 It’s on the [App Store](https://apps.apple.com/us/app/songpocket/id1538037231).

-# Permissions

-You have a Creative Commons [Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0) 4.0 International license for this software.

-That means you can adapt or share it, but when you do so, please…

-1. Mention _SongPocket by Loud Sound Dreams_.
-2. Don’t sell it.
-3. Apply these same rules to the resulting work.

-Be reasonable.
-[Contact me](mailto:linus@loudsounddreams.com) with any questions.

 # Non-goals

 SongPocket won’t do everything for everyone, and generally, we should [remove](https://ignorethecode.net/blog/2010/02/02/removing-features) and [say no](https://alexgaynor.net/2020/nov/30/why-software-ends-up-complex) to features more often, for a simpler experience.